rodit/SnapMod/README.md

 If you would like to suggest a new feature, please do so in **Discussions**.
 Please do not create an Issue for feature suggestions (they will be moved to Discussions).

 ## Issues
-If you have an issue please post a log from LSPosed (I have no interest in supporting other Xposed implementations, although SnapMod should work fine with them) and a description of the issue.
+Before creating an issue, please check if an issue describing your problem already exists also please post a log from LSPosed (I have no interest in supporting other Xposed implementations, although SnapMod should work fine with them) and a description of the issue.
 It is **extremely** unhelpful to just say "something doesn't work" or "I can't download stories."

 ## Troubleshooting
 If anything doesn't work, the first thing you should try is killing and relaunching Snapchat (through the system settings app, not recent app list) **TWICE** and then trying again.
 This will ensure any cached mappings are updated.
 This is especially important after updating SnapMod and its mappings.